 3.1.3.
-Stuppers' critical thinking based on GPA score
+Students' critical thinking based on GPA score

-Students' critical thinking skills showed the differences based on GPA scores.
-The GPA scores are categorized into 3 groups, High (> 3.50); Medium (3.00 - 3.49); and Low (< 3.00).
-The group of students with a high GPA score has students' critical thinking skills categorized in "intermediate" level ( $\bar{x} = 40$ ).
-While the GPA score in the medium ( $\bar{x} = 30.63$ ) and low ( $\bar{x} = 22.50$ ) group has students' thinking skills categorized in "basic" level.
+Students' critical thinking skills showed the differences based on grade point average (GPA) scores.
+The GPA scores are categorized into 3 groups, High (>3.50); Medium (3.00-3.49); and Low (<3.00).
+The group of students with a high GPA score has students' critical thinking skills categorized in "intermediate" level (\bar{x} =40).
+While the GPA score in the medium (\bar{x} =30.63) and low (\bar{x} =22.50) group has students' thinking skills categorized in "basic" level.
 GPA scores also indicate a student's CT skills.
-Students in with high GPAs group have excellent critical thinking skills scores in all aspects.
-Similarly, a student in with medium and low GPAs group have lower than high GPAs group in all aspects' critical thinking.
+Students in with high GPAs group have excellent critical thinking skills scores in all aspects' critical thinking.
 A summary of the students' CT skills analysis based on GPA score groups is shown in Figure 3.